noPerfection/service/README.md

 > The subscriber waits for the controller, but doesn't request to the publisher.
 > The invoker of the puller doesn't wait for the response of the publisher.

-### Service building checklist
-* Define the type of the service
-* Define the controllers
-* Define commands
-* Define the handlers for each commands
-* Add the handlers to the controllers
-* Add the controllers to the service
-* If the command require another service, then define the extensions
-* Create a configuration with: service, controllers and extensions.
-* If the service should be behind the proxy, then add the proxy to configuration

-### App building checklist
-* Create a configuration
-* Define the independent service
-* Define the controllers of the independent service
-* Define the extensions
-* If the independent service needs, add the proxy

 ---